 Not edited by software or AI |

-A traveler is a living, breathing, thinking human being.
-It is natural and healthy for their inclinations to change over time.
+It is natural and healthy for travelers' tastes to change over time.
 When the cold air (and I) come blasting down from Utah into Nevada, it is easy to say, "Well that was great.
-But there is more to life than just red rock."
+But now I want something different."

 I appreciate not being surrounded by millions of Zion tourists when in Nevada.
 St. George has become a traffic nightmare.